The Apportionment of Human Diversity

 "The Apportionment of Human Diversity" is a 1972 paper on racial categorisation by American evolutionary biologist Richard Lewontin.
-In it, Lewontin presented an analysis of genetic diversity amongst people from different conventionally-defined races.
+In it, Lewontin presented an analysis of genetic diversity amongst people from different conventionally defined races.
 His main finding, that there is more genetic variation within these populations than between them, is considered a landmark in the study of human genetic variation and contributed to the abandonment of race as a scientific concept.

 Background

 By the 1960s, anthropologists such as Frank B. Livingstone had concluded that "there are no races, there are only clines" – smooth gradients of genetic variation in a species across its geographic range.
 Lewontin's mentor Theodosius Dobzhansky challenged this, arguing that there are human discrete populations that can be distinguished by differences in the frequency of genetic traits, which he called races.
 At that time the debate was largely semantic, stemming from their different ideas about what race is and how it would be manifested in humans genetics.
-The evidence that was available to Livingstone and Dobzhansky was mostly limited to qualitative observations of phenotypes thought to express genetic variation (e.g. skin colour).
+The evidence that was available to Livingstone and Dobzhansky was mostly limited to qualitative observations of phenotypes thought to express genetic variation (such as skin colour).
 This changed over the course of the 1960s, as new techniques began to produce direct evidence for genetic variation in humans at a molecular level.
 By 1972, when Dobzhansky invited Lewontin to contribute to his edited volume of Evolutionary Biology, Lewontin felt that there was sufficient data to look at the problem anew, from a "firm quantitative basis":

 Lewontin had been interested in using quantitative methods to assess taxonomic categories for some time before 1972.
 Over a decade earlier, palaeontologist George Gaylord Simpson had invited him to co-author a second edition of his textbook Quantitative Zoology (1960), and Lewontin added a chapter on the analysis of variance.
 In it, he illustrated how this approach could be used distinguish geographically distinct races with the example of Drosophila persimilis, a species of fruit fly.
 Though the method was similar to that he would later apply to human genetic variation, he reached the opposite conclusion: there was much greater genetic variance between geographic populations than between individual fruit flies, so there was a reasonable basis for distinguishing taxonomic races.
 Foreshadowing his later work on human genetic variation, he also emphasised that, because there will always be measurable differences between any two populations, it is the degree of difference compared to other axes of variation that will determine whether a grouping is biologically significant.
-"The Apportionment of Human Diversity" was published in an volume dedicated to Simpson, perhaps prompting Lewontin to recall this previous work.
+"The Apportionment of Human Diversity" was published in a volume dedicated to Simpson, perhaps prompting Lewontin to recall this previous work.